pAP3R/localh0st/content/post/boofuzz-1/index.md

 ## Checksums with boofuzz

 boofuzz supports the `Checksum()` function (essentially a data type), that can be used to create a checksum of one or two bytes width.
-Checksums accept a block as an argument, so using them is crucial for the proper calculation.
+Checksums accept a "block" as an argument, so using them is crucial for the proper calculation.

-Here's an example:
+The script below doesn't do anything besides generate a checksum for a made up ASTM data frame:

 ```python
 from boofuzz import *